 In order to satisfy ourselves that the systems remain effective, we have in place a maintenance programme for plant and equipment, and we also undertake regular environmental monitoring which will detect gradual pollution should it arise.
-These systems are managed through an Environmental Management System, accredited to ISO: 14001.
+These systems are managed through an Environmental Management System, accredited to the new ISO: 14001 standard.

-- 1.4.1 To effectively manage and monitor the Authority's closed landfill sites in 2016/17. - 1.4.2 To explore new initiatives and opportunities to ensure our closed landfill sites are managed efficiently.
+- 1.5.1 To effectively manage and monitor the Authority's closed landfill sites in 2017-18 in accorance with the new Standard. - 1.5.2 To manage and maintain the Health and Safety Management system (including head office as well as closed landfill sites).